Business war games: NWG (Pure Role-Play)

 "Pure Role-Play" Negotiation War Games have shown to generate significantly better predictions of negotiation outcomes compared to other popular methods.
 "Pure Role-Play" Negotiation War Games have also been shown to ensure significantly lower prices in procurement negotiations, and greater writedowns in auditor vs. client negotiations concerning obsolete inventory.
 "Pure Role-Play" War Games have been used extensively in business negotiations.
 "Pure Role-Play" War Games are furthermore often used in politics.
 Negotiation War Gaming was used to prepare President Ronald Reagan for his negotiations with Gorbachev in Reykevik and Geneva in 1985 and 1986.
 Presidential candidate John Kerry used a Negotiation War Game to prepare for his first TV-duel with George W. Bush in 2002.
 Both President Barack Obama and Mitt Romney used the method prior to the 2012 presidential TV-duels.
 The NTC (National Training Center, Fort Irwin.
 Ca.) recommend that all U.S. and Canadian Army officers be trained in the method before deployment.

 Board Games

 Board games can be used for business war games.
 In this case, they are war games for civilians applied with a marketing warfare analogy to a market situation.
 In this case, these authors talk about creative competitive intelligence.

+War games in business education

+At the Southern Methodist University Cox School of Business, over 500 students a year study how to war game using different topics each year such as the Battle for the traveler, Battle for the cloud and others.
+At the Paul Merage School of Business at University of California, Irvine the final exam for the competitive intelligence class developed by Dr Leonard Lane and Arjan Singh is a war game in which the students role play various companies to try to win in the marketplace.
+Each year student teams have developed strategies - some of which have actually happened in the market place indicating that a war game is a very powerful predictive tool for business when planned properly.

 The war metaphor

 To some, the war metaphor implicit in "business war game" is an accurate or useful depiction of business and competitive strategy.
 Others find the war metaphor potentially counterproductive.
-Some companies play up the war metaphor simply to encourage out-of-the-box thinking while others downplay it with terms such as "strategy game."
+Some companies play up the war metaphor simply to encourage out-of-the-box thinking, while others downplay it with terms such as "strategy game."